 Third, track all income sources

-Once you have all costs and income tracked, you’ll have a good sense of your financial fitness.
+Once you have all costs and income tracked, you’ll have a good sense of your financial well-being.
 If your costs outweigh your income, look at areas where you can cut back.
-Bring your coffee to work instead of picking one up on the way, pack your lunch instead of grabbing some take out.
-That’s not to say you can't treat yo’self from time to time, you can – time to time being the operative phrase here.Lastly, create your budget
+Bring your coffee to work instead of picking one up on the way and pack your lunch instead of grabbing take out.
+Little changes like these can have a huge impact.
+That’s not to say you can't treat yourself from time to time, you absolutely can!
+Time to time being the operative phrase here.Lastly, create your budget

 If you need help keeping track of your budget, there are a few apps out there, each with their pros and cons.
 Personally, I like Mint.
 It connects all your financial accounts, lets you assign budgets with relative ease, provides a good financial overview and tracks your financial trends.
-It does have a few quirks (like unspecified costs that have to be sorted manually), but for the most part it’s automatic.
+It does have a few quirks (like unspecified costs that have to be sorted manually), but for the most part, it’s automatic.
+Another great resource I use for budgeting, is this budget calculator which is featured on the Government of Canada website.
+It's basic but informative and can be downloaded as an Excel file so that you can revisit it at any time, play around with the numbers, and see what percentage of your income goes towards each item on your budget.
 It might seem tedious, but it’s worth it.
 Your wallet will thank you.
 Pro tip: Balance your budget while saving with KOHO